RustanLeino/compiler-tutorial/README.md

 The resolver creates a unique identity for every procedure declaration, parameter declaration, and variable declaration.
-This is a great use of class instances (that is, _objects_) in the implementation, because the AST can then includes _references_ (that is, pointers) to those class instances.
+This is a great use of class instances (that is, _objects_) in the implementation, because the AST can then include _references_ (that is, pointers) to those class instances.
 Some of those class instances also include mutable fields, which will be filled in or changed during later stages of the compiler pipeline.